iluha168/rhodium/README.md

 #### Early cancellation

-The currently running callback might take a lot of time to execute!
-If the time it takes for a Rhodium to *finalize* is important, then it might be of interest to optimize this time.
+On `cancel`, the currently running callback will not be stopped, and it will delay finalization.
+If the time it takes for a Rhodium to finalize is important, then it might be of interest to optimize this time.

-Every callback (except the non-cancellable `finally`) is provided an **`AbortSignal`** as the second argument, which is triggered when that callback has been running at the time of `cancel`.
+Every callback, attached by `then`, `catch`, etc. (except the non-cancellable `finally`) is provided an **`AbortSignal`** as the second argument, which is triggered when that callback has been running at the time of `cancel`.
+On signal, the callback should resolve as soon as possible.

 Using this signal is completely optional - it is only an optimization.

 ### Additional methods & syntax sugar
 #### `Rhodium.sleep`